Anoerak/Anoerak/README.md

       ],
 	  'location' => [
-	  	'Worldwide' => 'Anywhere as long as we can work fully remotely', 'Sweden' => 'Hybrid if remote 3 to 4 days a week, otherwise full remote‘ ]
+	  	'Worldwide' => 'Anywhere as long as we can work fully remotely', 'Sweden' => 'Hybrid if remote 3 to 4 days a week, otherwise full remote' ]
     ];
   }